 How does the Bank of England decide what the interest rate is?

 The Bank of England’s role is to make sure the UK stays financially stable.
 They are independent from the government and they decide what should happen to things like interest rates, in order to help control inflation and the growth of the economy.
 When they’re deciding what interest rate to set, they look at information about the general economy, such as house prices, inflation, and how much people are borrowing and saving.
 Cutting interest rates is usually done to boost the economy and get people spending.
 Interest rates tend to go up to cut inflation and when the economy is more stable.
-So today's decision suggests that the Bank of England doesn't think the economy is quite strong enough to cope with higher interest rates yet.
+Mark Cairney, the governor of the Bank of England, suggests that this week's decision are based on what is (hopefully) a "smooth Brexit transition" and that UK households have remained relatively stable during the uncertainty of leaving the EU.